minetest/contentdb/app/flatpages/help/api.md

         * `video_url`: URL to a video.
         * `donate_url`: URL to a donation page.
         * `translation_url`: URL to send users interested in translating your package.
         * `game_support`: Array of game support information objects.
 Not currently documented,
     * Returns a JSON object with:
         * `success`
         * `package`: updated package
         * `was_modified`: bool, whether anything changed
 * GET `/api/packages/<username>/<name>/for-client/`
-    * Similar to the read endpoint, but optimised for the Minetest client
+    * Similar to the read endpoint, but optimised for the Luanti client
     * `long_description` is given as a hypertext object, see `/hypertext/` below.
     * `info_hypertext` is the info sidebar as a hypertext object.
     * Query arguments